vict0rsch/faenet/README.md

 ### Model forward for Frame Averaging

 `model_forward()` aggregates the predictions of a chosen ML model (e.g FAENet) when Frame Averaging is applied, as stipulated by the Equation (1) of the paper.
-Applying the model on canonical positions (`fa_pos`) directly would not yield equivariant predictions.
+INded, applying the model on canonical positions (`fa_pos`) directly would not yield equivariant predictions.
 This method must be applied at training and inference time to compute all model predictions.
+It requires `batch` to have pos, batch and frame averaging attributes (see [docu](https://faenet.readthedocs.io/en/latest/autoapi/faenet/fa_forward/index.html)).

 ```python
 from faenet.fa_forward import model_forward